 Unfortunately, the energy problem has been accompanied by the environmentally-insensitive behavior of a number of constituencies worldwide who via their unsubstantiated and aloof beliefs exacerbated a number of environmental problems.
 Their multi-year irresponsible activities have started manifesting in the form of global climate change, especially during the last couple of decades.

-However, what has also been changing during the last 20 years is the outcome of sluggish, yet constant, research on renewable energy technologies, such as wind, biofuels thermal based on solar, and photovoltaics that finally show sufficient maturity to serve a long term energy supply without losing their cost competitive edge.
+What has also been changing during the last 20 years is the outcome of sluggish, yet constant, research on renewable energy technologies, such as wind, biofuels thermal based on solar, and photovoltaics that finally show sufficient maturity to serve a long term energy supply without losing their cost competitive edge.

 The result of progress on renewable technologies and their noticeable adaption shows in the following chart from Wikipedia (World Energy Consumption, 2021) as a positive annual increase of the comparative height among major energy sources.
 Despite Coal, Oil and Natural Gas dominating the chart [Fig. 1], renewable technologies have started contributing enough to be visible on the chart with an upward trend.